27 October 2022

 The answer may lie in looking at what these shocks exposed.

 While the events that coincided with the spread of COVID-19 brought their own unique challenges, the issues that arose were not a result of individual events alone.
-Rather, they traced to how the supply chains were constructed, said Marne Martin, president of service management for EAM & Global Industries at enterprise software solution provider IFS, shared insights about the
+Rather, they traced to how the supply chains were constructed, said Marne Martin, president of service management for EAM & Global Industries at enterprise software solution provider IFS.

 Martin shared insights with The Current about how companies are taking steps to move away from that model.
 In particular, they are exploring how to build more resilience and sustainability, and applying software to make sense of the data.